BryanCPineda/BryanCPineda/README.md

 - 📫 How to reach me **bpinedalopera@gmail.com**

 - 📄 Know about my experiences Since 2018 I worked as an intern for the Valle del Cauca Department in Colombia, working as a developer in the project Architecture of the Digital Innovation Ecosystem AECINDI, adopted by the Valle del Cauca Department in Colombia as part of the technological development plan "Valle territorio inteligente e innovador".
-In this project I acquired a great sense of commitment, teamwork and respect for the diverse thoughts and attitudes of other people.](Since 2018 I worked as an intern for the Valle del Cauca Department in Colombia, working as a developer in the project Architecture of the Digital Innovation Ecosystem AECINDI, adopted by the Valle del Cauca Department in Colombia as part of the technological development plan "Valle territorio inteligente e innovador".
-In this project I acquired a great sense of commitment, teamwork and respect for the diverse thoughts and attitudes of other people.)
+In this project I acquired a great sense of commitment, teamwork and respect for the diverse thoughts and attitudes of other people.

 - ⚡ Fun fact **After many hours of writing code, I enter a state called "dumb time" which consists of an abstract state of constant illogical thinking talking to my brain about everything and nothing.**